- Help us to recreate and sail eco-friendly pirate ships in London and around the world

 - Helping young people, such as apprentices who will help build the ships, and Sea Cadets who will help sail them.

-- Making Greenwich and the Pool of London a maritime centre once again as the ships are built and then sailed down the Thames and overseas.
+- Making Greenwich and the Pool of London a maritime centre once again as the ships are built and then sailed down the Thames and overseas, carrying people and cargo in an eco-friendly way.

 - Celebrating our incredible SHARED heritage and reducing community isolation – the age of piracy was also when multi-culturalism can be said to have truly started.
 More on this is under Piracy’s Relevance Today